 Las Vegas is one of those places that leaves you feeling a little speechless when you first take in its magnitude.
-The city has a pulse all of its own, and though pop culture might have us believe otherwise, there's so much more to Las Vegas holidays than wandering the iconic strip or flirting with Lady Luck at the casinos.
+The city has a pulse all of its own, and though pop culture might have us believe otherwise, there’s so much more to Las Vegas holidays than wandering the iconic strip or flirting with Lady Luck at the casinos.
+Plus, with gorgeous weather year round in Vegas, there’s never a bad day to do something.
 Here are a few of our favourite activities that might get you straying away from the neon-lit path.

 It’s one thing to experience the bright lights of Las Vegas from the ground, but quite another to see them from the top of a roller coaster.
 This isn’t just any roller coaster either, as the Big Apple Coaster is attached to the lively New York-New York Hotel and Casino.
 Strapped into a taxi-cab-themed car, you’ll twist, turn and flip upside down at 67mph with striking views of the city’s strip just below.